Frequently Asked Questions

 Retail Price: $199.99 Add to Cart

 What is a Zapper?
-Research Scientist and Author, Dr. Hulda Clark invented a simple 30 kHz frequency generator combined with copper handles and called it a Zapper.
+Research Scientist and Author, Dr. Hulda Clark invented a simple 30 kHz positive offset frequency generator combined with copper handles and called it a Zapper.
 Zapping is considered experimental, which means that the science has not been evaluated or licensed by the FDA.
-Read the latest books by Hulda Clark to learn about the many ways Dr. Clark experiments with a Zapper.
+Read the latest books by Hulda Clark to learn about the many ways Dr. Clark experimented with a Zapper.

 How do I zap?
 Here is a video that shows you how to zap.

 I don't feel anything when I use my Zapper, should I?
 Not really.
 Some people can feel a slight tingle, but most people don't feel a thing when they zap.
 There is no discomfort.
 Just sit, relax, and zap.
 It is also smart to test a zapper (especially a homemade zapper) on a voltage meter if you question its output.
 All of our units are hand-tested just before they are shipped.